 - More modern: Was introduced somewhat (1 year and 4 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the M10-P comes out slightly ahead of the P950 (14 : 13 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (14 points each).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.